Found this useful?

 Once this is inserted into an HTML document or whatever medium displays hyperlinks, it produces the following mailto link:

 I believe you now know everything essential about mailto links. 👩🎓 Congratulations! 🎉 I hope you found this guide useful and that you master the art of using these links.
-If you have any questions, I would be happy to answer them.

-So, how about that jumba juice? 😁
+So, how about that coffee? 😁

 I wish you a wonderful day and all the success in your mailto linking adventures.